The Critical Role animated series is coming to Amazon Prime for two seasons

 Critical hit

-Critical Role is a monster hit among the many Dungeons and Dragons shows out there on YouTube and Twitch.
+Critical Role is a monster hit among the many Dungeons & Dragons shows out there on YouTube and Twitch.

 Launching in 2015, it boasts over 688,000 subscribers on the former platform, bringing together professional voice actors Laura Bailey, Taliesin Jaffe, Ashley Johnson, Liam O’Brien, Matthew Mercer, Marisha Ray, Sam Riegel, and Travis Willingham.